Incoming LS Freshman FAQs - 2014

 • and completion of an online course on alcohol and other drugs.

 For more information about health requirements, please visit the Student Health Center's website.
-A Parent Webinar is also available for parents with questions about student health services at NYU; please visit the Student Health Center’s information page for parents for more details on the NYU Student Health Center.
+A Parent Webinar is also available for parents with questions about student health services at NYU.
+Please visit the Student Health Center’s information page for parents for more details on the NYU Student Health Center.

 NYU ID Card

-For information about how to obtain your NYU ID, visit www.nyu.edu/nyucard for details.
+For information about obtaining your NYU ID Card, visit www.nyu.edu/nyucard.

 Course Registration and Course Schedules

-*Students beginning at one of the LS Global Entry Sites will receive separate registration instructions from the Liberal Studies Office of Global Programs.
+*Students beginning abroad will receive separate registration instructions from the Liberal Studies Office of Global Programs.

 You will receive information in May about Fall Semester registration.
 Soon thereafter, you will be contacted by your academic advisor in the Liberal Studies Advising Center.
 This professional staff advisor will support you during the time you are a Liberal Studies Core Program student.
 The academic advisor will work closely with you on all administrative aspects of your Core Program experience, help you navigate the complexities of a large university, and help you identify resources to support your needs.
 Later in the summer, your Core Program faculty mentor will be identified to you.
 Your faculty mentor will engage you in conversations about the Core Program curriculum, its relation to your four-year Bachelor's Degree experience, and its impact on lifelong intellectual and professional pursuits.

-For students beginning in New York, winter recess begins, Saturday, December 20, 2014 and classes for the Spring Semester 2015 begin on Monday, January 26, 2015.
-For students beginning at one of the Global Entry Sites, please consult each site’s academic calendar by navigating through the FYA portal.
+For students beginning in New York, winter recess begins on Saturday, December 20, 2014 and Spring Semester 2015 classes begin on Monday, January 26, 2015.
+For students beginning abroad, please consult each site’s academic calendar by navigating through the FYA portal.

-For more information about tuition, room and board, please visit the Bursar's Office website or contact them by calling (212) 998-2806.
+For more information about tuition, room, and board, please visit the Office of the Bursar's website or contact them by calling 212-998-2806.

 Tuition bills will not be mailed to students.
 You will be billed electronically.
 Please refer to NYU Office of the Bursar's online information.

-Please check the bursar’s website for the due dates for tuition, fees and housing payment.
-DO NOT mail a check to LS or to the Office of the Bursar.
+Please check the Office of the Bursar's website for the due dates for tuition, fees and housing payment.
+DO NOT mail a check to Liberal Studies or to the Office of the Bursar.
 You will be billed electronically.
 For more payment and billing information, visit the NYU Electronic Billing website.

 There is a list of tuition payment options online.

-• I have a question about my financial aid award.
+I have questions about my financial aid award.

 The NYU Parent and Family Day (for parents of all freshmen) will be held November 8, 2014 at the Washington Square campus.
 Invitations will be sent by mail to parents.
 For more information, please contact the “Ask the Parents Helpline” at 212-998-4219 or email firstname.lastname@example.org.